mishpajz-FIT/BI-AAG/README.md

 This course focuses on automata theory and formal languages.

-This repository is an implementation of some algorithms for finite automata in C++ for a homework task.
+This repository contains an implementation of some algorithms for finite automata in C++ for a homework task.

 ### Task assignment